Ronald Davis: Career

 In an Artforum article in 1970 artist/art critic Walter Darby Bannard commented: "Though Davis is plagued by 'series' ideas, and has yet to get a grip on the inherent monumentality of his style, he is young and inspired, and these things will evolve naturally."
 From 1966 to 1972, Ron Davis created geometric shaped, illusionistic paintings using polyester resins and fiberglass.
 About Davis' paintings of the late 1960s in an essay accompanying the Ronald Davis retrospective exhibition Forty Years of Abstraction, at the Butler Institute of American Art in 2002, the abstract painter Ronnie Landfield wrote: "the Dodecagons from 1968–69 remain among the most visually stunning, audacious and intellectually interesting bodies of work made by an abstract painter in the last half of the twentieth century."
+The 70's produced another prominent series with the "Snap Line I" canvas art featuring futuristic Pollockian splashed backgrounds, chalk-line perfection, and hard-edged acrylic monoliths up to 19 feet.
+The artist's flair for color had matured and is on full display.
+To paraphrase the artisan himself: "I had one platinum album and one gold album, the resin paintings and the snap lines."

-In 1966 Davis was an instructor at the University of California, Irvine.
+In 1966, Davis was an instructor at the University of California, Irvine.
 Also in that year he had his first one-man exhibition at the Tibor de Nagy Gallery in New York City and a solo exhibition at Leo Castelli Gallery in 1968.

 His works are held in the collections of the Museum of Modern Art in New York City, the Tate Gallery, London, the Los Angeles County Museum of Art and the Art Institute of Chicago and he has been awarded a National Endowment for the Arts grant.
-Since the 1990s, he has worked in digital painting and digital art.
+Since the 1990s, he has worked in digital painting and digital art., while still exploring his roots with smaller concept hand painted items.